OpenBCI/Documentation/website/docs/AddOns/Headwear/03-Headband_Tutorial.md

 <img src="https://github.com/openbci-archive/Docs/blob/master/assets/headband-images/10-20%20Placement.jpg?raw=true" width="50%" />

 The flat snap electrodes facilitate multiple frontal cortex measurements (F7, AF7, Fp1, Fpz, Fp2, AF8, F8).
 The comb snap electrodes will allow measurement at the FT7/FT8, T7/T8, TP7/TP8, P7/P8, PO7/PO8, O1/O2, and Oz nodes, depending where on the adjustable strap you place the electrodes.
-This kit is intended to provude up to eight channels of EEG data when paired with the Cyton 8-channel board.
+This kit is intended to provide up to eight channels of EEG data when paired with the Cyton 8-channel board.
 If you want 16-channels, purchase two headband kits and pair them with the CytonDaisy 16-channel board.

 ## Headband-Ganglion Tutorial